cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 * Products can exist in both the Library and the Wishlist.
 * Removing a product from the Wishlist does not remove it from the Library.
 * Products may only appear once in the Wishlist.
+* Purchase Intent is optional.
+* Each Wishlist item may have one Purchase Intent.
+* Users may edit or remove the Purchase Intent at any time.

+---

+# Purchase Intent

+Purchase Intent captures the user's reason for saving a product.

+This transforms the Wishlist from a simple shopping list into a decision-making tool that supports thoughtful purchasing habits.

+Suggested Purchase Intent values include:

+* 💸 Waiting for Sale
+* ⏳ Waiting for Payday
+* 🔬 Still Researching
+* 🧴 Finish Current Product
+* 🎁 Gift Idea
+* ✈️ Buy Abroad
+* 🌈 Need Shade Match
+* 📦 Waiting for Restock
+* ✏️ Custom

+Future versions may allow users to create fully customizable Purchase Intents.

 ---